 Markings made by laser engraving are more durable than those formed by laser etching.
 Laser engraving produces more long-lasting markings because the markings are cut deeper compared to the etching process.
 In laser etchings, markings are only produced at the surface of the part.
 Deeper cuts lead to more contrast between the marking and the rest of the part.
 The greater depth of the marking makes it more resistant to wear, enhancing its useful life.

-Industries That Use Laser Engraving and Etching
+Which Industries Make Use of Laser Engraving and Etching?

 Industries that make extensive use of laser engraving and laser etching include the automotive, aerospace, and medical industries.
 Government regulations require components to be marked for traceability since many of the parts fabricated for use in these industries are safety-critical.
 These markings assist in determining the causes of failures or accidents involving the marked parts.
 Laser etching and engraving are especially valuable for creating permanent part identification because they can create high-resolution markings even on small parts.
 Examples of parts that receive identification markings include: